About Me

 I am involved in a number of other activities on campus, such as being the faculty advisor to the department’s student organizations.

 I am currently on research leave, working on a study of how Computer Science departments in the US support their teaching activities.
-I will post more details on this study (including how to participate) sometime during the Autumn of 2025.
+You can find more details about the study in this page: Support for Teaching Activities in Computer Science Departments at US R1 Universities

 My past research has primarily focused on resource allocation on distributed systems using virtualization.
 I have published a number of papers on those subjects and, more recently, I have also published some papers on Computer Science Education.